 Secondly, if a controversy generates sufficient interest in the public, it will produce a variety of different arguments in favor of different positions.
 When evaluating those positions, one may be confronted with a choice of different arguments with varying degrees of worth.
 One may even find that the less worthwhile arguments in favor of a position are significantly more popular than the more thoughtful variations.
 In such cases, I don’t believe there is anything wrong with commenting on the cheaper variations on a theme (it may even be helpful), providing that doing so does not become a substitute for responding to the better and more sound variants.
 One should also take care to avoid responding to the more thoughtful variations on a stance as though they were producing the cheaper (and more easily dismissed variants).
 Given sufficient time and space, it is often worthwhile to produce separate responses to the different variations of a position, dealing with each according to its own merits.

 Fallacies: Some fallacies can be understood in terms of practical assumptions about the purpose and social context of reasoning.

-Ad ignorantiam: These arguments explicitly turns on questions about the burdens of proof required of participants in reasoning.
+Ad ignorantiam (appeal to ignorance): These arguments explicitly turn on questions about the burdens of proof required of participants in reasoning.
 While it is possible to think of the ad ignorantiam fallacy as occurring whenever someone fails to provide a reason for a conclusion, the possibility that burdens of proof may be skewed by the nature of the propositions in question puts this fallacy on the table whenever people raise such questions.